Argentina's Fernandez meets billionaire investor Soros in New York

 The meeting came as Fernandez's leftist government struggles to kick-start growth and contain runaway consumer prices after failing to complete a June interest payment to Soros and other holders of bonds restructured after a previous default.

 Soros' portfolio also includes a 3.5 percent stake in Argentina's state-controlled energy firm YPF (YPFD.BA).
-Buenos Aires has frequently cited the Hungarian-born magnate's investments in the country as a signal of investor confidence in the $490 billion economy.
+Buenos Aires has frequently cited the Hungarian-born magnate's investments in the country as a signal of investor confidence in the $490 billion (299.25 billion pounds) economy.

 “President Kirchner and Mr. Soros discussed a range of topics, including the prospects for Argentina's economy, recent positive developments in Argentina's energy and hydrocarbons sector, and drug policy reform in Latin America,” said Michael Vachon, a spokesman for Soros, without giving further details.